The five highest fines in May 2024

 5th Vodafone España: 200,000 euros (Spain)

-Following a customer's complaint, the Spanish Data Protection Authority (AEPD) has initiated sanction proceedings against Vodafone España, S.A.U.
+Due to the Complaint of a customer, the Spanish Data Protection Authority (AEPD) has initiated sanction proceedings against Vodafone España, S.A.U.
 The customer had received a text message on January 14, 2022 announcing a change of contract holder without his consent.
 Vodafone confirmed that the change had been made fraudulently in a store in Rubí (Barcelona).

 Vodafone took action to terminate the fraudulent contracts, reimbursed the customer for the costs incurred and added the customer to the internal list of fraud victims to prevent future incidents.

 However, the AEPD found that Vodafone had not taken sufficient measures to prevent such fraud.
-Furthermore, the security measures were inadequate to properly verify the identity of customers when signing a contract.
+In addition, the security measures were inadequate to properly verify the identity of customers when signing a contract.

 The AEPD recommended a revision of Vodafone's security protocols and imposed a fine of EUR 200,000 for breach of Article 6(1) of the GDPR.
-According to the supervisory authority, Vodafone failed to ensure the lawfulness of the processing of personal data.
+According to the Supervisory authority failed to check the legality of the Processing of personal data.

 Source: Notice of fine from the AEPD